Umuzi-org/ACN-syllabus/content/agile/kanban-wastes/_index.md

 ### Motion

 If a card keeps bouncing back between review feedback and review then that's wasteful.
 For every bounce, there will be some wasteful waiting going on.
-There's also an emotional cost, it sucks to have to deal with the same task over and over.
+There's also an emotional cost, it sucks to have to deal with the same task over and over again.

 How this relates to Tilde:

-- when you review someone's work, try to give them all the info they will need to succeed
+- when you review someone's work, try to give them all the info they will need to succeed.
-- when you receive feedback on your work, make sure you address all the feedback
+- when you receive feedback on your work, make sure you address all the feedback.

 ### Defects